duojs/duo/Readme.md

 And symlink that file to `build/images/duo.png`, its up to you to expose `build/` on your web server.

+## Authentication

+Duo requires you to authenticate with Github to allow you to pull from private repositories and increase your rate limit.

+To authenticate with Github, you will need to add the following entry to your `~/.netrc`:

+    machine api.github.com
+      login <username>
+      password <token>

+You can create a new `token` here: https://github.com/settings/tokens/new

 ## Authors

 - [Matthew Mueller](https://github.com/MatthewMueller)